MURDERGUTS/MURDERGUTS/README.md

 please tell me if my style looks similar to yours, im trying to expand my style more and i dont want to accidentally copy someone else's style

+just so you know, i do NOT tint(deadass i dont know how) its my own style. and i don't have a consistent style, i change my styles a lot because of that! ^_^

 waszzup !!! originally wanted github to claim my user. (that i always use) mainly using this for ponytown.  im on the game alot!

 multi-fandom dude